omarbay/ITVizion-Visualization-Toolbox/README.md

 ## Overview

-A general overview of the motivation for, benefits and functionality of the toolbox, as implemented in **ITVizion Visualization toolbox**, is provided in this section.
+A general overview of the motivation for, benefits and functionality of the toolbox, as implemented in **IT Vizion Visualization toolbox**, is provided in this section.
 A guide for browsing through and using each plot is presented below.

 ## Violin Plot